jdh4/name2id/README.md

 ## How does it work?

 `getent passwd` is ran on the necessary head nodes (`tigressdata` and others) to capture all RC users.
-This output is combined into a master file which is stored on each head node. `name2id` uses the fuzzywuzzy package to do the fuzzy string matching.
+This output is combined into a master file which is stored on each head node.
+The master file is updated three times per day M-F. `name2id` uses the `fuzzywuzzy` package to do the fuzzy string matching.
 The top seven most likely results are presented along with their probabilities.
-The master file is updated three times per day M-F.